engagebay/webhooks/README.md

 NOTE:
 ```
 The destination URL supports personlization with muscahe compiler format.
-It behaves like dynamic URL
+It works like dynamic URL
 with personalization values.
 Ex: https://yourdomain.com?id={{entity.id}}
 ```